jnozzi/cocoadev.com/markdown/NSTableViewAutoSave.md

 ----

-If General/AutoSave doesn't do this for you, you might store the table columns array in a separate user defaults key (or in the document if it's a document) and reload it manually (either in the app delegate or in the document load code). -- l0ne aka General/EmanueleVulcano
+If AutoSave doesn't do this for you, you might store the table columns array in a separate user defaults key (or in the document if it's a document) and reload it manually (either in the app delegate or in the document load code). -- l0ne aka EmanueleVulcano

 ----